nearform/react-browser-hooks/storybook/stories/resize/README.md

 ## Resize Hook

 The Resize hook listens for changes to browser window size.
-Passing an optional 'skip' parameter throttles the rate at which this hook updates based on skipping animation frames.

 Import as follows: